bzoz/ed-ltd-seller/README.md

 Basically, you will get the most up-to-date data about the market.

 The tool will not connect to any other data service, you will only get prices reported after the app was started.
-This also includes star system - until the app sees the location of the given star system in the datastream, it will produce `NaN LY` distances.
+This also includes star system - until the app sees the location of the given star system in the data stream, it will produce `NaN LY` distances.

 ## Running